noiseprotocol/noisesocket_spec/noisesocket.md

  * The initiator begins executing an initial Noise protocol and sends an initial Noise handshake message.
 As a preamble to this message, the initiator can send some **negotiation data** which indicates the initial Noise protocol and can advertise support for other Noise protocols.

- * The responder can **accept** the initiator's choice of initial Noise protocol, **change** to a different Noise protocol, or **reject** the initiator's message entirely.
+ * The responder can **accept** the initiator's choice of initial Noise protocol; **switch** to a different Noise protocol; ask the initiator to **retry** a different Noise protocol; or **reject** the handshake entirely.
 The responder indicates this choice by sending some negotiation data back to the initiator, or closing the connection.

-NoiseSocket doesn't specify the contents of negotiation data, since different applications will encode versions and advertise protocol support in different ways.
+NoiseSocket doesn't specify the contents of negotiation data, since different applications will encode and advertise protocol support in different ways.
 NoiseSocket just defines a message format to transport this data, and APIs to access it.

 NoiseSocket handles two other low-level issues: